Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Image of same two people as above, but now posture and expressions show a more restrained approach.
 Dialogue balloon for one person shows formal argument with 1. (illegible text), (illegible text) 3.
 Therefore, (illegible text).

 In formal logic, we are more interested in the structure of arguments than their content.
 Logical arguments are entirely composed of premises and conclusions, which are both types of declarative statements, which simply means they assert that something is true.
 The premises of the argument provide a reason for thinking that the conclusion is true.
 We can also call this type of logic sentential logic; the word “sentential” here means that it has to do with a sequencing of logical sentences, which are the same as statements.
-To keep things clear, we have three overlapping definitions of logic:
+To keep things clear, we have three overlapping concepts:

 Throughout this unit we will be moving from informal logic to formal logic, by learning how to translate statements and arguments into sentential form.